-States were required to submit SY 2016-2017 data to EMAPS no later than November 1, 2017.
-OSEP reviewed the data for quality issues and provided feedback to States/entities.
-States/entities were given the opportunity to address the data quality issues prior to the data being published.
-Finalized data were extracted from the EMAPS system after 11:59pm ET on May 30, 2018.
-Please see Appendix A for the specific date each State/entity submitted these data.
+States / entities were required to submit SY 2017-2018 data to EMAPS no later than November 7, 2018.
+OSEP reviewed the data for quality issues and provided feedback to States / entities.
+States / entities were given the opportunity to address the data quality issues by resubmitting the data or providing a data note prior to the data being published.
+Finalized data were extracted from the EMAPS system after 11:59pm ET on May 29, 2019.
+Please see Appendix A for the specific date each State / entity submitted these data.